chinamike65/hugo-tuolesi/content/book2/book2en.md

 So always let go.

-Taking refuge in the Three Jewels of Buddhism, Dharma and Sangha
+Taking refuge in the Three Jewels of Buddha, Dharma and Sangha

 I'm free from everything